bccrew/JSN-SR04T-sensor-to-MQTT/README.md

-## Use JSN-SR04T sensor on Raspberry Pi to calculate the cylindrical volume or a raintank and publish to MQTT broker
+## Use JSN-SR04T sensor on Raspberry Pi to calculate the cylindrical volume of a raintank and publish to MQTT broker
 ```

 Installation instruction: